AviatrixSystems/Docs/HowTos/openvpn_faq.rst

 To configure it, go to OpenVPN® -> Advanced -> Global Config -> Minimum Aviatrix VPN Client Version to set the Aviatrix VPN client version.

-What is Download VPN Cert and Client with SAML?
+What is Download SAML VPN Client?
 -----------------------------------------------

 This feature only applies to VPN client using SAML authentication.

 It allows users to download the ovpn VPN connection cert file and the VPN client installer in a self-service manner.

-To configure it, go to OpenVPN® -> Advanced -> Global Config -> Download VPN Cert and Client with SAML to enable/disable this feature.
+To configure it, go to OpenVPN® -> Advanced -> Global Config -> Download SAML VPN Client to enable/disable this feature.

 |client_download|